Are you are considering, or new to home education?

 - Above all, homeschooling is a choice that we consciously make for our children and families.

-We have been registered home educating for 4 years, but for all of my children (9, 6 and almost 5), this is merely a government recognition.
+We have been registered home educating for 6 years, but for all of my children (11, 8, 7, and 1), this is merely a government recognition.

 The journey starts from birth as parents are the first teachers, this is one of the most important points to be mindful of as you take hold of confidence in your ability to move forward.

-You are already a teacher and your child has already been teaching you as well.
+You have already been teaching your child, and your child has already been teaching you as well.
 This doesn't change in a home education setting.

 You learn together along the journey - it is a beautiful dynamic!